Sea (SE)

 Founded in 2009 and a publicly traded company since 2017, Sea (NYSE:SE) started as a gaming platform and has since expanded to offer a variety of services such as e-commerce, digital payments, and financial services across Southeast Asia.

-• Performance over the past three years shows its incremental sales were extremely profitable, as its annual earnings per share growth of 40.9% outpaced its revenue gains
+• Additional sales over the last three years increased its profitability as the 42.6% annual growth in its earnings per share outpaced its revenue

-We expect great things from Sea.
-The price looks fair based on its quality, so this might be a favorable time to buy some shares.
+We’re optimistic about Sea.
+The valuation looks fair relative to its quality, so this could be an opportune time to buy some shares.

 StockStory Analyst Team